thecatontheflat/atlassian-connect-bundle/README.md

 ### Step 5.
 Include Routes

-- For symfony 4 and Flex to `config/routes.yaml`
+- For Symfony 4 and Flex to `config/routes.yaml`
-- For symfony 2/3 to `app/config/routing.yml`
+- For Symfony 2/3 to `app/config/routing.yml`

 Add the following:
 ```yaml